Houses Of The Holy (Deluxe Edition) – Led Zeppelin

-The band do get to pick up better for the last track on the album “The Ocean” which is much more like the bands usual style and not of the likes of some of the stupid pop songs we get on this album, which in all honesty does not even suit the band at all.
-Though this is no classic by any means but a worthy enough song.
+The band do get to pick up better for the last track on the album “The Ocean” which is much more like the bands usual style and not of the likes of some of the stupid pop songs we get on this album which in all honesty does not even suit the band at all.
+Though this is not a classic by any means but a worthy enough song.

-The highlights of the album for myself are “Over the Hills and Far Away“.
+My personal highlights from the album are “Over the Hills and Far Away“.
 “The Rain Song” and “The Ocean“.
 To be perfectly honest if it was not for these 3 songs, there is no way on this earth would I have brought this album again.
 OK “No Quarter” is not a bad song but it speaks more to me at their live shows and so does “The Song Remains The Same” than it will ever speak to me on these studio versions.

 Many Have I Loved, And Many Times Been Bitten…

 01. The Song Remains the Same.
 5:29.

 03. Over the Hills and Far Away.
 4:50.